influxdata/community-templates/ads-b/README.md

 Provided by: Tim Yocum

-This dashboard will help you monitor and visualize metrics scraped from a [dump1090](https://github.com/flightaware/dump1090/) ADS-B flight tracking instance using [dump1090-exporter](https://github.com/claws/dump1090-exporter) to present a `/stats` Prometheus endpoint that can be scraped with Telegraf.
+This dashboard will help you monitor and visualize metrics scraped from a [dump1090](https://github.com/flightaware/dump1090/) ADS-B flight tracking instance using [dump1090-exporter](https://github.com/claws/dump1090-exporter) to present a Prometheus endpoint that Telegraf will scrape.
 While this dashboard is vendor-agnostic, it has been tested against a [PiAware](https://flightaware.com/adsb/piaware/) instance as provided by [FlightAware](https://flightware.com).

 ![Dashboard Screenshot](screenshot.png)